Deploy Docker Compose applications with zero downtime using GitHub Actions

 3. Pull the images and create the services that don't already exist (for a first deployment for instance)

-Once ready, the next step is to create our containers accordingly:
+Once ready, the next step will create our containers accordingly:

-3. When Blue is ready to accept requests, route traffic to it and restart Green
+4. When Blue is ready to accept requests, route traffic to it and remove Green

 5. Cleanup old images